PhilipZubel/github-repos-app/README.md

 ## Technologies used:
 - the application was built using the Django REST framework which is based on the Python programming language.
 - Bootstrap 5 was used for styling the app.
-- fontawesome was used for importing icons.
+- Fontawesome was used for importing icons.
 - the github api used for this project has the following link: https://api.github.com/

 ## How to run the project: